Updating Results

 If English is your additional language, you are also required to meet UC's English language requirements.

-For the full entry requirements, see the Regulations for the Bachelor of Music with Honours or use the admission requirements checker.
+For the full entry requirements, see the Regulations for the Doctor of Education or use the admission requirements checker.

 How to apply